jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 (2) Subsection (1)﻿(a) to (d) apply regardless of the scale, intensity, duration, or frequency of the effect.

 ### 7 Meaning of marine management regime
-(1) In this Act, unless the context otherwise requires, marine management regime includes the regulations, rules, and policies made and the functions, duties, and powers conferred under an Act that applies to any 1 or more of the following:
+(1) In this Act, unless the context otherwise requires, marine management regime includes the regulations, rules, policies, and regional spatial strategies made and the functions, duties, and powers conferred under an Act that applies to any 1 or more of the following:
   (a) territorial sea:
   (b) exclusive economic zone:
   (c) continental shelf.